pevey/medusa-plugin-resend/README.md

 ## Templates

 The templates used are stored locally.
-Create a 'data/templates' folder and include the entire path in the SES_TEMPLATE_PATH variable.
+Create a 'data/templates' folder and include the entire path in the RESEND_TEMPLATE_PATH variable.

 ```bash
 medusa-server  // root directory